-- (i) Mortgage Loans which are retail residential loans or commercial loans secured by property located in the Czech Republic and which fall within the definition of Eligible Assets in accordance with the Czech Bonds Act; - Slovak Mortgage Loans which meet the requirements of Section 68 et seq. of the Slovak Banking Act (hypotekárny úver) and also fall within the definition of Eligible Assets in accordance with the Czech Bonds Act.
+- (i) Mortgage Loans which are retail residential loans or commercial loans secured by property located in the Czech Republic and which fall within the definition of Eligible Assets in accordance with the Czech Bonds Act; - (ii) Slovak Mortgage Loans which meet the requirements of Section 68 et seq. of the Slovak Banking Act (hypotekárny úver) and also fall within the definition of Eligible Assets in accordance with the Czech Bonds Act.
 In order to assess compliance with the Slovak Banking Act, the Issuer maintains a separate register of the Slovak Mortgage Loans.
-At least 70 per cent. of the value of the Slovak Mortgage Loans must be financed from proceeds of sale of the Slovak Covered Bonds (the Issuer was granted a temporary exemption from the statutory requirement to finance at least 90 per cent. of the value of the Slovak Mortgage Loans from proceeds of sale of the Slovak Covered Bonds.
-The exemption expires on 30 June 2018, however the Issuer is authorized to apply for its extension.); and - (iii) Slovak Residential Loans which are secured by Slovak residential property and which do not meet the requirements of Section 68 et seq. of the Slovak Banking Act, but fall within the definition of Eligible Assets in accordance with the Czech Bonds Act.
+At least 70 per cent. of the value of the Slovak Mortgage Loans must be financed from proceeds of sale of the Slovak Covered Bonds.
+The interaction of Czech law governing the Cover Pool and Slovak law governing the Slovak cover pool for the Slovak Covered Bonds is not clear.
+However the likely outcome in practice is that the Covered Bondholders would only be able to benefit from those receivables included in the Cover Pool which are not used for covering the Slovak Covered Bonds of the Issuer, i.e., a maximum of 10 to 30 per cent. of the overall outstanding receivables from the Issuer's Slovak Mortgage Loans; and - (iii) Slovak Residential Loans which are secured by Slovak residential property and which do not meet the requirements of Section 68 et seq. of the Slovak Banking Act, but fall within the definition of Eligible Assets in accordance with the Czech Bonds Act.